BullGPT vs ChatGPT 2026: Which Is Better for Charts?

 ChatGPT is a general-purpose AI: great for explaining concepts, drafting, and open-ended reasoning, but inconsistent and data-blind on live charts.
 BullGPT is purpose-built to read a chart image and return trend, levels, and scenarios.
 Use ChatGPT to learn and reason; use a purpose-built tool for structured chart reads.
 Whichever you use, verify every level yourself.

 Read the table as a division of labor.
 ChatGPT wins open-ended reasoning and education; BullGPT wins consistency and structure on a chart read.
-Neither has live data, so both depend on the chart you supply and your own verification.
-That last point matters more than any feature row.
+A screenshot itself is frozen, and any external context must be time-stamped and verified.
+That point matters more than any feature row.

 What can ChatGPT do for trading?